 The British 3Rs Center NC3Rs has produced guidelines for reporting results.
 The guidelines help you both when writing and when reviewing articles.
 The guidelines are called ARRIVE, which is a shortening for Animal Research: Reporting of In Vivo Experiments.

-Systematic reviews and meta-analyzes gather information from several previous studies and provide an overall picture of an issue.
-To help you to prepare and present systematic reviews and meta-analyzes, there is a tool called PRISMA.
+Systematic reviews and meta-analyses gather information from several previous studies and provide an overall picture of an issue.
+To help you to prepare and present systematic reviews and meta-analyses, there is a tool called PRISMA.
 PRISMA stands for Transparent Reporting of Systematic Reviews and Meta Analysis.

 Case studies can provide valuable information about what has been studied, and more importantly what works for who and how.
 Therefore it is important to report results from case studies.
 In order to reduce bias and to increase transparency, an international group of experts has developed guidelines for reporting case studies.
 These are called CARE, which stands for Reporting guidelines for Case Reports.